danielvegamyhre/semantic-viz/README.md

 1. The word to query Wordnet for (hyponym)
 2. The source word and target word you want to visualize the semantic distance between.

-## TO DO
-- Implement Dijkstra's shortest path algorithm in Haskell instead of pawning it off to Python
-- Using Haskell libraries for visualization rather than Matplotlib and NetworkX